isabelleduplessis/thru_hike_tracker/README.md

     * Created distinct gear_service.dart file and created all CRUD operations for gear

 TODO:
 * Try to test some of the code?
-VScode says no syntax errors so far

 **Feb 2, 2025**